-For more information about the Asbestos NESHAP or for answers to questions not covered in this document, contact the Air Pollution Control District (APCD) at 805-961-8800 or [email protected] and ask to speak to an Asbestos Inspector.
+For more information about the Asbestos NESHAP or for answers to questions not covered in this document, contact the Air Pollution Control District (APCD) at [email protected].

 The following are some of the most commonly asked questions about the Asbestos NESHAP for demolitions and renovations.

 Questions and answers have been arranged into the following categories:

 What is the difference between demolishing a facility and renovating it?

 “Demolition” and “renovation” are defined in the regulation and differ from some building department definitions.
 You “demolish” a facility when you remove or wreck any load-supporting structural member of that facility or perform any related operations; you also “demolish” a facility when you burn it or even simply move it to a different location.
 You “renovate” a facility when you alter any part of that facility in any other manner.
 Renovation includes stripping or removing asbestos from the facility.